syncrosim/rsyncrosim/cran-comments.md

 * Ubuntu 18.04 (CI (GitHub actions), release 3.6.3 and devel 4.0)

 ## Resubmission
-This is a resubmission.
+This is a second resubmission.
+In version 1.2.2 we addressed all the comments provided by Uwe Ligges:

+* License field and descripton file have been updated

-In this version we have addressed all the comments provided by Martina Schmirl:
+In version 1.2.1 we addressed all the comments provided by Martina Schmirl:

 * License file has been replaced
 * Package name formatting has been updated